 \section{introduction}

-The main goal of the present article is to develop an efficient method of constructing semistable reduction of a one parameter family of Calabi-Yau threefolds of double octic type.
-A Calabi-Yau threefold is a smooth, complex, projective manifold of dimension 3 with a trivial canonical bundle and vanishing first Betti number.
+The main goal of the present article is to develop an efficient method of constructing semistable reduction of a one-parameter family of Calabi-Yau threefolds of double octic type.
+A Calabi-Yau threefold is a smooth, complex, projective manifold of dimension 3 with trivial canonical bundle and vanishing first Betti number.
 Calabi-Yau threefolds are three dimensional analogons of elliptic curves and K3 surfaces, contrary to the lower dimensional cases Calabi-Yau threefolds are not all homeomorphic.
-It is even not clear that they live in a finite number of families or that the numerical invariances (the Euler characteristic, Hodge numbers) are bounded.
+It is even not clear that they live in a finite number of families or that the numerical invariants (the Euler characteristic, Hodge numbers) are bounded.

 Semistable degenerations and their associated monodromy weight spectral sequence are powerful tools to study algebraic schemes in both analytic and arithmetic setting (cf. \cite{KN}, \cite{DT}, \cite{DHT}, \cite{Lee}).